Code-Institute-Submissions/StienBoodts-ci-milestone-project4_FebResub/README.md

 - [CSS](https://jigsaw.w3.org/css-validator/validator)
     No errors found
 - Manual testing:
     The website was extensively manually tested on different devices in the developing process.
-The user stories were followed and bugs fixed as I came across them in development.
+The user stories were followed and bugs fixed as I came across them in development:

-    1. Browsing the products using the navigation links and adjusting the order to see if the products re-arrange on the page.
+    -   Browsed the products using the navigation links and adjusted the order to see if the products re-arrange on the page.
-    1. Filtering by colour by clicking on the wool colour, both on home page as on the products page.
+    -   Filtered by colour by clicking on the wool colour, both on home page as on the products page.
-    1. Go to About Us.
+    -    Navigated to About Us.
 Found and fixed bug to send email by clicking on emailaddress.
-    1. Test navigation menu on mobile.
-Bug found: no link to homepage once navigated away.
+    -   Tested the navigation menu on mobile.
+Bug found: no link back to homepage.
+Fixed by adding a 'Home' link in the hamburger menu.
+    -   Logged in as admin, tested CRUD functionality on products and changed personal details to see if they save correctly.
+    -   Registered a new account to see if registration emails are received.
+    Clicked on the confirmation link provided to confirm address.
+Checked Django backend to see if confirmation came through.
+    -   Navigated to profile page to see if previous orders show up correctly.

-    Test Orders were completed, with many different possibilities and information entered to check whether it would throw errors.
+    -   Test Orders were completed, with many different possibilities and information entered to check whether it would throw errors.
-    Bugs were fixed during the development process.
+    Bug found: images not showing correctly in 'add to cart' toast and on checkout page.
+The issue was an incorrect url to the image files.
+The bug was fixed.
+    There was also an issue with totals not coming through in the backend, this was a small bug in the signals and has been fixed.

+    Many smaller bugs were fixed during the development process as I came across them.
+One of the big issues after deployment was the URLs to the static files on the AWS server.
+After plenty of digging I finally managed to get the urls linked up correctly.

 ## Deployment
 ---